Tutorial: Use Dapr Bindings for event-driven work

 docker compose stop

-Deploy the application template using Azure Developer CLI
+Deploy the application template by using the Azure Developer CLI

 Prepare the project